 Possible Explanations for its Conservation

 A study conducted in 1963 by M.K.
-Ghosh of the National Metallurgical Laboratory suggests the pillar was created by hammering lumps of hot iron, one at a time, to shape the pillar.
+Ghosh of the National Metallurgical Laboratory suggests the pillar’s construction included hammering lumps of hot iron, one at a time, to shape it.
 Each lump weighed 44 to 66 lbs each.
 A close look on the surface of the pillar shows the hammer marks of the forged iron.
 Ghosh opined 120 laborers took two weeks to create the pillar.

 The low rust of the iron is probably due to the high phosphorus, low sulfur, low manganese, and high slag content of the forged iron.